Human Rights: Policy

 Policy on the Appointment of Armed Security

-MC understands the importance of protecting its employees from dangers such as violence and preventing theft of assets throughout its business operations, and retains armed security services when deemed necessary.
+MC understands the importance of protecting its employees from dangers such as violence and preventing theft of assets throughout its business operations.
+When necessary, it retains armed security services.
 MC believes that the abuse of weapons by security forces involves a potential risk of human rights abuse.
 With regard to retaining armed security services, in addition to complying with the laws of the countries and regions in which it operates and adhering to international standards, MC also supports relevant international agreements*.

 • *